frank-olthuijsen/fhir-nuts-devdays/README.md

 ### Nuts-plugin

 The referral process, both sending and receiving, is implemented using a [Firely Server-plugin](https://fire.ly/products/firely-server/plugins/).
-The plugin contains a custom operation named **$refer** to start the referall process and a prehandler that gets triggered when receiving a (notification) Task.
+The plugin contains a custom operation named **$refer** to start the referral process and a prehandler that gets triggered when receiving a (notification) Task.

 1. Open `Nuts.sln` using your favorite C# IDE.
 2. Build the solution.